Topic: Health & Wellness

 Written on September 7, 2019 at 5:48 am, by

 Community-Based Long-Term Care Needs Survey Extended from August 31, 2019 Until September 15, 2019.
 A survey of county residents over the age of 70 being conducted during the month of August by the Inter Island Healthcare Foundation is being extended to September 15th to allow more time.
-The organization collecting and analyzing the information by phone, Continue Reading
+The organization collecting and analyzing the information by Continue Reading

 Island Senior: Ongoing Classes and Groups at the Mullis Center